 Date and time

-The features in a feed or data source may have date and time fields available.
-If you specify that the data has date fields, you may also need to specify the date format.
-The two options are Epoch Values and Other (String).
+The features in a feed or data source can have date and time fields available.
+If you specify that the data has date fields, you also need to specify the date format.
+The options are Epoch Values and Other (String).
 If you choose Other (String), you must specify a Date Formatting string value so Velocity can parse the string into a date.

-Additionally, you can choose a Start Time key field value.
+Additionally, you can choose a key field for the Start Time option.
 You do not need to set a start time or end time to analyze and process data.
 However, some tools in real-time and big data analytics require a start time or a start time and an end time to be identified to perform temporal analysis.

 Tracking

-The Track ID key field is a unique identifier in the data that relates features to specific entities.
-For example, a truck might be identified by its license plate number or an aircraft by an assigned flight number.
-These identifiers can be used as Track IDs to track the features associated with a particular real-world entity or a set of incidents.
+The key field set for the Track ID option is a unique identifier in the data that relates features to specific entities.
+For example, a truck may be identified by its license plate number or an aircraft by an assigned flight number.
+These identifiers can be used as track IDs to track the features associated with a particular real-world entity or a set of incidents.

 Schedule polling interval